 We got there at around 9am and couldn’t find a parking spot – proving that even without good weather, this wonder of the world still attracts hundreds of people a day.
 Make sure you get there super early.

-After parking the car, and walking about a kilometer up the road, we could see the famous Milford Sounds from the shore.
+We parked the car, and walked about a kilometre up the road, to see the famous Milford Sound from the shore.

-The clouds were covering the tips of the fiords as we found ourselves in a classic case of Expectation vs Reality.
-Though the view was somewhat dull and unimpressive, I’d become used to weather destroying views – the same thing happened to me a few years back when I went to see Halong Bay.
+The clouds were covering the top of the fiords, and we found ourselves in a classic case of Expectation vs Reality.
+Though the views were somewhat dull and unimpressive, I’ve become used to weather destroying expectations when I travel – the same thing happened to me a few years back when I went to see Halong Bay.

 When you leave the cafe, take a turn to the right to find the Milford Lookout, which is up a flight of wooden steps.
 This little walk should only take about 15min.

 Afterwards, we headed back down to the boardwalk, a 20min round trip where you can walk along the foreshore (better at low-tide).

 Our ever-so-exciting trip to Milford lasted about an hour, but that’s all we needed.

 Luckily, we’d looked up other things to do near Milford, and decided to head back towards Humboldt Falls.

 When you come to a fork in the road pointing to Hollyford walk, take the turn and drive 17km along a gravel road – with plenty of pot-holes – before you reach the end of the road where you’ll see a bridge that marks the beginning of the walking trail.
 Go back a little and look to your left where you’ll see a small sign pointing to Humboldt Falls.